 - If the death is ruled a homicide.
 Insurance carriers will typically hold off on paying a claim until law enforcement clears any beneficiaries of the crime.

-- If the policy has a contestabilty or suicide clause.
+- If the policy has a contestability or suicide clause.
 If the insured dies or commits suicide within the first two years of the life of the policy, it could delay a payout up to a year.
 It can also investigate the death and whether or not you lied on your application — and deny your claim — if you die during the contestability period.

 Life Insurance Overview

-- Protecting spouse/family from income loss
+- Protect spouse/family from income loss

-- Helping cover funeral costs
+- Help cover funeral costs

-- Creating inheritance for heirs
+- Create inheritance for heirs